samuaaltonen/supercell-coding-challenge/NOTES.md

 - Added smarter AI which calculates balls intersection points to goal line and moves accordingly using boost only when necessary.
 - Noticed that the AI is now way too smart and kinda impossible to defeat.
 Need to do difficulty slider.
 - Added sound effects.
 Using free soundpack by GameSupplyGuy, added link/credits to CREDITS.md.
+- Added background music.
+Using free music track by DavidKBD, added link/credits to CREDITS.md.